mulingwa/mulingwa/README.md

 - 👋 Hi, I’m @mulingwa
-- 👀 I’m interested in Web Dev and analytics
+- 👀 I’m interested in Web Dev and Data Analytics
-- 🌱
-- 💞
-- 📫
+- 📫 DM for collaborations or comments at Jacintasally@gmail.com

 <!---
 mulingwa/mulingwa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.